Master’s Program Funding

 Income from a part-time student job during the fall and winter semesters $5,040

-Economy / Funding from parents / Registered Education Savings Plan (RESP) $12,000
+Economy / Funding from parents / Registered Education Savings Plan – RESP (amount varies based on type of housing) $7,339 to $10,507

 *Other sources of income are available but vary by situation.
 Contact your faculty, Aide financière aux études in your province, and funding agencies to explore your options.